holochain/holochain-rust/doc/holochain_101/src/zome/init.md

 This lifecycle stage is called `init`.
 It is a callback that Holochain expects every single Zome to implement, because it will call it during initialization.
 If it does not exist within the WASM code for a Zome it will cause an error and peers will not be able to launch an instance of the DNA.

 Another important principle in Holochain is that not all networks are public.
 Some DNAs should only be joinable by agent meeting certain requirements.
-Some examples of this might be possessing a valid invite key, being on a greenlist or even meeting some requirements in another DNA.
+Some examples of this might be possessing a valid invite key, being on a whitelist or even meeting some requirements in another DNA.
 We refer to this access control as the *membrane* of the network.

 To enforce the membrane requirements Holochain exposes a callback called `validate_agent`.
 This is analogous to a validation function for an entry but the entry is the agent themselves.
 Similar to an entry validation callback it is run by DHT nodes before they will acknowledge that the new agent has joined.